vfarah-if/ApacheAirflowExercise/README.md

     - **catchup**: Should this rerun because of a prior error if set to true

-    - others parameters exist but those are the core params to run with
+    - **Other parameters** exist but those are the core params to run with, including default_args

       ```python
       from airflow import DAG